Calmarius/pl2019_3/README.md

 After parsing we get the root group node.
 And the execution of the program is done by calling the Evaluate method of this root group node.

 As we have written previously the executing starts by creating an iterator that traverses the group node's child nodes.
-Then recursively evaluate them to, passing them a reference of the argument iterator to fetch or evaluate furhet nodes in the group.
+Then recursively evaluate them to, passing them a reference of the argument iterator to fetch or evaluate further nodes in the group.
 Then it returns with a result and the next child node the iterator points to is evaluated and so on, until we reach the end.

 ## Implementing the features